dart-lang/site-www/src/_guides/language/effective-dart/design.md

 Future<bool> install(PackageId id, String destination) => ...
 {% endprettify %}

-In some cases, especially with constants, Dart can infer the type for you.
-In that case, it's fine to omit the annotation:
+When Dart can infer the type for you, then it's fine to omit the annotation:

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/design_good.dart (inferred)"?>
 {% prettify dart %}
-const screenWidth = 640; // Infers "int" from 640.
+const screenWidth = 640; // Inferred as int.
 {% endprettify %}

 You may still wish to explicitly annotate even when inference would fill in the